nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

     - Answers
     - Glossary

 Introductory sections such as a prologue, preface, foreword or introduction can also be included in the landmarks.
 It should be noted, however, that they are considered bodymatter.
-In the landmarks `<nav>`, the first bodymatter section should be referenced using [^/epub:type^] `bodymatter` and a label indicating that it is the start of the main content, regardless of any other applicable [^/epub:type^] value.
+In the landmarks `<nav>`, the first bodymatter section should be referenced using [^/epub:type^] `bodymatter` and a label indicating that it is the start of the main content, regardless of any other applicable `epub:type` value.

 ### NCX Navigation Document

-The EPUB package may include an `ncx` navigation document as fallback for older reading systems that have not implemented functionality for the EPUB 3 [=EPUB navigation document=].
+The EPUB package may include an [`ncx` navigation document](https://www.w3.org/TR/epub-33/#sec-opf2-ncx) as a fallback for older reading systems that have not implemented functionality for the EPUB 3 [=EPUB navigation document=].
 It is not required by the EPUB specification, but it may be requested by the Ordering Agency.
 No `ncx` file should be included unless specifically requested.
 If requested, the file is required to be named `nav.ncx`.

 Refer to [Section 2.4](https://www.idpf.org/epub/20/spec/OPF_2.0.1_draft.htm#Section2.4) of [[[opf201]]] for information about how the `ncx` file should be formed.
 Required elements are: